 Kunming have a Fast train connection with Dali (about 2 hours) to Lijiang (about 4 hours) and since November 2023 to Shangri-La (about 7 hours).
 There are 33 trains per day in both directions.
 There aren't any night trains.

 Since 2022 there is also a Fast train connection between the mean cities in Laos and Kunming.

-China - Kunming
+Guilin - Kunming